rybafish/rybafish.github.io/sqlconsole.md

 |2022-06-27 11:19:58.672|atgvmls967|30007|  0|
 ----------------------------------------------
 ```
+Make sure you use monospace font for that, like Courier or Consolas.

 ## Context Menu
 By the way, there is a context menu which is available on right mouse click in the area of SQL Console: